 "RMDs" is a term that’s used a lot in retirement planning, especially as you start getting closer to retirement age.
 It stands for Required Minimum Distributions.

 What are RMDs?

-After you reach age 72 and are no longer working*, the IRS requires you to distribute some of your retirement savings each year from qualified retirement accounts like 401(k)s, 403(b)s and most IRAs.
+After you reach age 72*, the IRS requires you to distribute some of your retirement savings each year from qualified retirement accounts like 401(k)s, 403(b)s and most IRAs.

 You have to take out a certain amount from your account every year, although you can choose to take out more if you want.
 Just like a normal distribution, you may have to pay federal (and possibly state) taxes on the money you withdraw.

 Withdrawing less than your RMD, or missing the deadline, can lead to a tax penalty of up to 50% of the amount you were supposed to withdraw, so you’ll want to stay on top of it.

 How much to withdraw